rjocoleman/autorestic-datadog-statsd/README.md

 1. [Autorestic](https://github.com/cupcakearmy/autorestic) - This application is designed to work with Autorestic, it uses the environment variables provided by Autorestic to gather metrics.

 2. [Datadog Agent](https://docs.datadoghq.com/agent/) - Ensure the Datadog Agent is running either on your machine or somewhere accessible via a network.

+## Installation

+Grab the latest binary version from [GitHub releases](https://github.com/rjocoleman/autorestic-datadog-statsd/releases)

+There is also a Docker image provided that bundles the latest version of [Autorestic](https://github.com/cupcakearmy/autorestic) available [here](https://github.com/users/rjocoleman/packages?repo_name=autorestic-datadog-statsd)

 ## Usage